Blog Post

 August 2, 2008

 This morning, Congressman Henry Waxman of California, Chairman of the House Oversight and Government Reform Committee, delivered the Democratic Radio Address.
 In his address, Congressman Waxman discusses critical legislation passed by the House this week that addresses the health and safety of America's children.
+Chairman Waxman explains, "on one single day, we passed two critically important pieces of legislation.

 Blog Post